yuntaowu2000/CPEN321-Quizzical/README.md

 3.4 After the user submits a question, they will be informed if they are correct or not.
 If they are incorrect, correct answer will also be highlighted.
 3.5 After the user finishes a quiz, they will be shown how they did in the quiz.
 3.6 The quiz result (including score and wrong question numbers) will be uploaded to the server.
+3.7 UI and logic set up for teacher creating quiz finished
 4. Complex logic
 4.1 A user is ranked by his/her overall EXP in a semester
 4.2 The EXP for the student is calculated as follows: